 The Personal Data Protection Act (PDPA) is the cornerstone of data protection law in Singapore.
 It aims to protect individuals’ personal data while recognising the need for organisations to use such data for legitimate purposes.
 The PDPA applies to all private sector organisations and requires them to manage personal data responsibly and securely.

-Regarding extraterritorial jurisdiction, the PDPA extends its reach to cover any organisation that processes the personal data of Singaporean residents, regardless of where the organisation is located.
+any organisation that processes the personal data of Singaporean residents, regardless of where the organisation is located.
 This means that foreign companies that collect, store, or use the personal data of individuals in Singapore must comply with the PDPA.

-For example, if a foreign company mishandles a Singaporean citizen’s personal data, the company can be held accountable under Singaporean law, provided there is sufficient jurisdictional connection.
+For example, if a foreign company mishandles a Singaporean citizen’s personal data, the company can be held accountable under Singaporean law, provided there is a sufficient jurisdictional connection.

 Key provisions of the PDPA include: